BlueBrain/Currentscape/README.md

 ### Support

-We are providing support at the [Github discussion page](https://github.com/BlueBrain/Currentscape/issues).
+We are providing support at the [Gitter](https://gitter.im/BlueBrain/Currentscape) and the [Github issue tracker](https://github.com/BlueBrain/Currentscape/issues).

 ### Requirements